 Is your business keen to take on a new hire remotely?
-In the Robert Walters remote onboarding series, we support employers looking to attract, engage and introduce talent from their homes during turbulent times.
+In the Robert Walters remote onboarding series, we support employers looking to attract, engage and introduce talent from their homes.

 Your new hire is geared up to start, but what will their induction look like?
 Providing a structure will be crucial to ensure a smooth onboarding - here’s our top tips to map out their first few weeks in their digital office.